tb37/sdsl-lite/README.md

 data structure which are
   * easy to use (like the [STL][STL], which provides classical data structures),
   * capable of handling large inputs (yes, we support 64-bit),
-  * provide excellent performance in construction, and
+  * provide excellent performance in construction
   * provide excellent operation performance

 We used several techniques to reach the performance goals: